emmekeaarts/mHMMbayes/README.md

 #> State 2  9.218 4.954
 #> State 3 19.812 3.389

-# obtaining the transition probability matrix gamma and the emission ditribution
+# obtaining the transition probability matrix gamma and the emission distribution
 # at the group and subject level
 obtain_gamma(out_3st_cont_sim, level = 'group')
 #>              To state 1 To state 2 To state 3